Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model

-It should be noted however that, as was shown in \citet[]{Sapone:2014nna}, the curvature test $\Omega_{\rm k}(z)$ diverges as $\sim1/z^2$ for small redshifts, hence we will regularize the divergence and in what follows we will instead consider the quantity $z^2 \Omega_{\rm k}(z)$.
-This is also similar to the complementary test of the Copernican principle, also using the distances and the Hubble rate, which was explored in \citet[]{Arjona:2021zac}.
+As was shown in \citet[]{Sapone:2014nna}, however, the curvature test $\Omega_{\rm k}(z)$ diverges as $\sim1/z^2$ for low redshifts, hence we regularize the divergence, and instead consider the quantity $z^2 \Omega_{\rm k}(z)$ below.
+This is also similar to the complementary test of the Copernican principle that also uses the distances and the Hubble rate, as explored in \citet[]{Arjona:2021zac}.

 Finally, in \Cref{fig:flow} we show a flowchart that systematically organizes the different tests we consider.
-See \citet{Clarkson:2012bg} for a review of these.
+We refer to \citet{Clarkson:2012bg} for a review.